 Wondering what is an Aloo Parantha (Potato Flatbread) recipe doing is a Weight Loss Blog?
 If you remember I told you in my weight loss story that I had included everything in my diet, well that includes even Aloo Parantha.
 And so here I am with the recipe.

 Being half Punjabi (my mom is a Punjabi), I have grown up having Aloo Parathas (or other types of stuffed paranthas) for breakfast/dinner almost every Weekend or ‘other’ holidays.
 It was sort of a Holiday ritual and a sure shot treat for us.
-The speciality of stuffed paranthas is that no matter how many times we eat them, we crave for more.
+The specialty of stuffed paranthas is that no matter how many times we eat them, we crave for more.
 I am sure most of you would agree.

 Before we go further, I want to also tell you that for many years I had deprived myself of all kind of delicious Indian style stuffed flatbreads.
 I had fully banned them from my house.
 Imagine potato (a well-known vegetable to cause weight gain) and parantha (full of oil/ ghee).
 A sure shot recipe to become fat, 😳😳 so how could I afford to have them… right?

 And then I learnt to eat right 😜😄… Now I eat almost all the things I had kept myself away from, for as long as I can remember, fearing that it would increase the fat on my already fatty body.